-My practice exists at the intersection of materiality, storytelling, and sustainability.
-Through installation, sculpture, performance, and participation, I explore the transformation of materials and the narratives embedded within them.
-My work reimagines industrial and natural processes through a lens of care, resistance, and experimentation—challenging extractive production methods and embracing slower, ritualistic approaches.
+Muireann’s practice exists at the intersection of materiality, storytelling, and sustainability.
+Through installation, sculpture, performance, and participatory work, she explores the transformation of materials and the narratives embedded within them.
+Her work reimagines industrial and natural processes through a lens of care, resistance, and experimentation—challenging extractive, capitalistic production methods while embracing slower, more ritualistic approaches.

-I am particularly drawn to biomaterials, working with bioplastics, kombucha leather, and recycled synthetic plastics to create environments that invite tactile engagement and reframe our relationship with materials.
-These spaces often become immersive installations, where audiences are not just passive observers but active participants—invited to step inside, interact with, and become part of the worlds I construct.
+She is particularly drawn to biomaterials, working with bioplastics, natural dyes, kombucha leather, and recycled synthetic plastics to create environments that invite tactile engagement and encourage viewers to rethink their relationship with materials.
+These often take the form of immersive installations, where audiences are not just passive observers but active participants—invited to step inside, interact with, and become part of the worlds she constructs.

-Central to my practice is an ethos of sustainability—not just in material choices, but in how knowledge is shared and made accessible.
-I am interested in collective learning, whether through workshops, lecture-performance, or experimental labs that blur the boundaries between art, science, design, and research.
-My installations act as both documentation and dialogue, inviting viewers to experience the slow, tactile processes of material transformation and to imagine alternative ways of making and being in the world.
+Central to her practice is an ethos of sustainability—not only in material choices but in how knowledge is shared and made accessible.
+Muireann is committed to collective learning, often facilitating workshops, lecture-performances, and experimental labs that blur the boundaries between art, science, design, and research.
+Her installations serve as both documentation and dialogue, inviting audiences to experience the slow, tactile processes of material transformation and imagine alternative ways of making and being in the world.

 MUIREANN